codecheckers/certificate-2025-019/README.md

      surf(1-X,(Y+1)/2,1-Z)
   ```

   A figure is generated that corresponds to Subfigure 5 Left in the manuscript.
-Please use the "Rotation 3D" option under the header 'Tools' of the generated figure to better visually check the comparison between the reproduced and published figures.
+Please use the "Rotation 3D" option under the header 'Tools' of the generated figure to better visually check the match between the reproduced and published figures.

 **To reproduce Subfigure 5 Right:**